kinecosystem/kin-core-docs/docs/ios.md

 ### KinAccount

 Before an account can be used on the configured network, it must be funded with the native network currency.
 This step must be performed by a service, and is outside the scope of this SDK.

-##### <a name="activation"></a>Activation
+#### Activation

 Before an account can receive KIN, it must be activated.